Welcome to West Seattle!

 - Admiral – Historic moviehouse, library, restaurants, shops, banking and groceries

 - Duwamish Industrial Area - Home to one of Seattle's largest industrial corridors and pier/public park space

 - Fauntleroy – Professional services and restaurants

 - Morgan Junction – Dining, shopping, groceries and local pubs

-- West Seattle Junction – Boutiques, dining, live theatre, banking, professional and medical services, coffee houses, groceries and farmers market
+- West Seattle Junction – Boutiques, dining, live theater, banking, professional and medical services, coffee houses, groceries and farmers market

-- Westwood Village – National retail center with books, office supplies, clothing, restaurants, massage and dental services
+- Westwood Village – National retail center with books, post office, office supplies, clothing, restaurants, massage and dental services

-- White Center – Diverse array of dining and professional services that reflect a global community
+- White Center – Diverse array of dining and professional services that reflect a global and LGTBQ-friendly community

 Points of Interest in a few of the most visited neighborhoods include: